WZBSocialScienceCenter/otreeutils/README.md

 # otreeutils

-September 2019, Markus Konrad <markus.konrad@wzb.eu> / [Berlin Social Science Center](https://wzb.eu)
+March 2021, Markus Konrad <markus.konrad@wzb.eu> / [Berlin Social Science Center](https://wzb.eu)

 ## A package with common oTree utilities

 This repository contains the package `otreeutils`.
 It features a set of common helper / utility functions and classes often needed when developing experiments with [oTree](http://www.otree.org/).
 So far, this covers the following use cases:

-* Extensions to oTree's admin interface for [using custom data models](https://datascience.blog.wzb.eu/2016/10/31/using-custom-data-models-in-otree/), which include:
-    * Live session data view shows data from custom models
-    * Export page allows download of complete data with data from custom models
-    * Export page allows download in nested JSON format
-* Displaying and validating understanding questions
 * Easier creation of surveys:
     * define all survey questions in a single data structure, let `otreeutils` create the required `Player` fields
     * create a table of Likert scale inputs ("Likert matrix")
     * create single Likert scale fields from given labels
     * easy survey forms styling via CSS due to cleanly structured HTML output
     * make survey forms with conditional inputs
+* Extensions to oTree's admin interface for [using custom data models](https://datascience.blog.wzb.eu/2016/10/31/using-custom-data-models-in-otree/), which include:
+    * Live session data view shows data from custom models
+    * Export page allows download of complete data with data from custom models
+    * Export page allows download in nested JSON format
+* Displaying and validating understanding questions
 * Displaying warnings to participants when a timeout occurs on a page (no automatic form submission after timeout)
 * More convenient development process by optional automatic fill-in of forms (saves you from clicking through many inputs during development)
 * Setting custom URLs for pages (instead of default: the page's class name)

-**Compatibility note:** This package is compatible with oTree v2.x.
-(It has been tested with oTree v2.1.36 but any other 2.x version should work.
-If you want to use this package with oTree v1.x, you should use otreeutils v0.3.1, which is the last version to support oTree 1.)

 The package is [available on PyPI](https://pypi.org/project/otreeutils/) and can be installed  via `pip install otreeutils`.

+**Compatibility note:** This package is compatible with oTree v3.3.x.
+If you have an older oTree version, check out the [CHANGES](CHANGES.md) file to see which version is compatible with your oTree version.
+You can install the exact version then with `pip install otreeutils==x.y.z` where `x.y.z` denotes an otreeutils version number.

 ## Citation